 - Ramadan Reflections talks

 - Daily written reflections shared by community members

 - Virtual Choir, including Islamic recitals like Taala al Badru Alayna

-- We will be doing LIVE Ramadan inspired Arts & Crafts for children so come along and get creative
+- Ramadan-inspired Arts & Crafts for children so come along and get creative

 How can you get involved?

 - If you have a Facebook account search for ‘DBWSGB’ and like our page and click on Notifications to receive updates

 - If you don’t have a Facebook account you can still access all the material, as it is a public page (just ignore or click off the notifications to sign up to Facebook)

 - Keep an eye on your WhatsApp messages where we will send links for LIVE events

 - Scroll down to some of our LIVE streams